juulsmustdie/SWE3313_TEAM9/README.md

 # **Introduction**

-Welcome to Team 9’s project repository.
+Welcome to Team 9’s project repository!

 Here you will find all of the artifacts, presentations, documentation, and source code for our SWE 3313 class project.

-We will be making a small e-commerce website using Python, Flask, and JSON to sell our once-in-a-lifetime specialty cafe items.
+Our team will be working on an application for a special cafe menu where customers can order our new speciality drinks and gourmet pastries.
+We will be using Python (Flask) and JSON to create and implement our application.

+Below are links for you to learn more about us, our project details, and to keep up with our progress.
+We look forward to working on this project together and delivering a final product you will enjoy!

 ## **Meet Our Team**